operasoftware/devopera/blog/_posts/2010-03-02-opera-10-50-final-for-windows-is-out.md

 ---
-title: Opera 10.50 final for Windows is out!
+title: Opera 10.50 Final for Windows Is Out!
 authors:
 - andreas-bovens
 tags: